How many of your new users churn on day 1?

 So you can avoid this mistake by starting small.

-Choose one or two onboarding metrics and make a schedule for analyzing those on a regular basis (monthly is best) and taking action on the results.
+Choose one or two user onboarding metrics and make a schedule for analyzing those on a regular basis (monthly is best) and taking action on the results.

 Can you manage that?
 Great.
 Add another 1-2 metrics the next month.

-That way, you won't overwhelm yourself, and the time invested to collect the onboarding data will actually be useful.
+That way, you won't overwhelm yourself, and the time invested to collect the user onboarding data will actually be useful.

 6 Best Practices To Convert New Users Into Champions

-Personalize the onboarding experience
+Personalize the user onboarding experience

 We already mentioned how valuable it is to segment your new users with a welcome screen and give them a product tour that leads them to their specific segment's activation goal.